pw22232/AIAREnhanced-Tech/mock-up/mock-up-page.md

 ![Import Globe](import_globe.gif)

-This is a video the MVB, if your squint your eyes and look closly you can see the purple globe sat on the desk.
+This is a video the MVB, if your squint your eyes and look closely you can see the purple globe sat on the desk.
 This development marks a significant milestone in our project.
 We have successfully demonstrated the capability to import files in the .usdz format into our application.

 ### The Distinct Marker